clearclaw/cfgstack/README.rst

 A few things going on here:

-  - "_include_" keys are assumed to list additional data files.
-They will be loaded and their contents merged with the dictionary at the same level.
+  - "_include_" keys are assumed to list additional data files which will be loaded and their contents merged with the dictionary at the same level.
 If multiple files are listed, they will be applied in order from the top down.

   - "_default_" keys provide default key:value pairs for all
 dictionary values at the current level

 Note that all includes are applied first, then all defaults.
 Higher level values override lower level values, across both includes and